We offer Comprehensive Healthy Home & Energy Assessments to guide you in achieving a Healthier, More Efficient Home

 The base costs are:

-There may be some additional costs for “add on services” such as extended travel, larger homes, multiple heating or water heating units.
+There may be additional costs for “add-on services” such as extended travel, larger homes, and multiple heating or water heating units.
 If applicable, those will be calculated and disclosed upfront when the appointment is set up.

 See "Compare Our Services" for more details.

-Beyond the value of these services, the payback in energy savings and health, Focus on Energy cash incentives can offset some or all of this investment.
+Beyond the value of these services, and the payback in energy savings and health, Focus on Energy cash incentives, IRA Federal Incentives, and Federal Tax credits will erase the assessment investment and offset some or all of the investment for energy-efficient upgrades.
 See "Do I Qualify for Cash Incentives".